cepxeo/terraform-aws-jenkins/README.md

 sudo apt-get update && sudo apt-get install terraform
 ```

+* Create a hosted zone for your domain name in AWS Route 53
+* Fill in variables.tf

 * Adjust ansible_templates/inventory_aws/tf_aws_ec2.yml for actual regions
 * Generate SSH key in ~/.ssh/id_rsa `ssh-keygen`
 * Obtain the admin level key from AWS and fill in via `aws configure`